Nidhal Guessoum: Books and advocacy

-Guessoum is a passionate advocate of re-instilling scientific methodology in Muslim culture.
-In 2010, he authored Islam's Quantum Question: Reconciling Muslim Tradition and Modern Science.
+In 2010, Guessoum authored Islam's Quantum Question: Reconciling Muslim Tradition and Modern Science.
 In the book, he argued that modern science must be integrated into the Islamic worldview, including the theory of biological and human evolution, which he maintains does not contradict Islamic tenets and ethos.
 He insisted that the Muslim world should take "scientific questions—quantum questions—with utmost seriousness if it is to recover its true heritage and integrity."

 As a critic of Harun Yahya, he has maintained that rejection of established scientific fact is "counter-productive and does not bode well for Muslims, whether with regard to science or modernity, more generally."

 He has also worked hard to spread modern scientific knowledge in Arab-Muslim society.
 In particular, he co-authored a book on the crescent-based Islamic calendar (in two editions), insisting on taking modern astronomical knowledge and methodology fully on board when addressing the problem.
 He further coauthored four Arabic editions of The Story of the Universe – from primitive conceptions to the Big Bang.

 In 2013 Guessoum wrote a commentary in Nature showing the stark contrast between the state of astronomy in the Arab world during the golden age of Islamic civilization and criticizing Arab nations for not investing more money in astronomy research, which he suspects "is being neglected because of the strongly utilitarian Arab Muslim approach to science."